Table of contents

 Health-promoting and disease-preventing effects of dietary fiber

-• Dietary fiber prevents bowel cancer
+• Dietary fiber prevents colon cancer

 • Dietary fiber reduces the risk of breast cancer